I live in New Zealand, which is currently in lock down because of the Carona Virus pandemic.

 It is pretty clear that she was added for the Definitive Edition.

-Not only this but, sadly, much of the villains are incredibly one dimensional to the point that I was constantly bored whenever they were on screen.
+Not only this but, sadly, many of the villains are incredibly one dimensional to the point that I was constantly bored whenever they were on screen.

 They are all cliched mustache twirlers, with the exception of the main antagonist, Duke (Jamieson Price), who is thankfully just as compelling as the main cast.